A breath of fresh air

 And it’s a sound that motivated Molly Palmer and Danielle Travis to take action.

-Nearly two years ago, Palmer, a psychiatric nurse, flew to Lake Tahoe to go snowboarding, while Travis, a Realtor, headed to Southern California to visit friends.
+Nearly two years ago, Palmer, a psychiatric nurse practitioner, flew to Lake Tahoe to go snowboarding, while Travis, a Realtor, headed to Southern California to visit friends.
 Both picked up unwanted souvenirs on their flights home to Maui: a sinus infection and a head cold.

 Hoping some sun and saltwater would alleviate their misery, the two friends grabbed their surfboards one afternoon and headed to the beach.
 That day, as they sat on their boards waiting for the next set of waves to roll in, the pair began to commiserate.
 “We talked about how sick we were of getting sick while traveling,” Palmer recalled.
 “At one point, Danielle said: ‘Why don’t people wear masks when they fly?”